 Under the terms of the Class EA, the requirement to prepare an individual environmental assessment for approval is waived.
 However, if it is found that a project going through the Class EA process results in significant environmental impacts, a person/party may request that the Town of St. Marys voluntarily elevate the project to a higher level of environmental assessment.
-If the Town declines, or if it is believed that the concerns are not properly dealt with, any individual or organization has the right to request that the Minister of the Environmental Assessment Act which addresses individual environmental assessments.
+If the Town declines, or if it is believed that the concerns are not properly dealt with, any individual or organization has the right to request that the Minister of the Environment and Climate Change make an order that the project comply with Part II of the Environmental Assessment Act which addresses individual environmental assessments.
 This request must be submitted to the Minister within 30 days of the publication of the Notice of Completion of the Class EA process.